Tool detail

 Replit

-Replit is easiest to justify when the team wants fast browser-native app creation, lightweight collaboration, deployment, Agent-led security review, and managed app integrations in one place rather than the deepest IDE experience for existing codebases.
+Replit is easiest to justify when the team wants fast browser-native app creation, lightweight collaboration, deployment, Agent-led security review, and managed integrations in one place.
+Budget both included credits and Agent effort, third-party API pass-through, and active background-task capacity rather than treating the plan price as all-in.

 Best for